marissa-shaffer/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website had media breaks or queries that adjust the layout.
+A fully responsive website adjusts to any size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that you design a website to look good on mobile and then adjust the layout as the screen sizes get larger with min-width in your media queries for example.
+Desktop first means that you design a website to look good for a desktop computer screen first, then adjust the layout for smaller screen sizes with maz-width media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes it so that your rem units are in increments of 10 pixels, making it less math work for font sizes.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is simply a more robust syntax for CSS written in a different language.
+That language is then compiled or converted into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is using mixins and variables.
+They really help save time in coding in CSS (less).
+I am still grasping parametric mixins but I can make them work after a couple of tries.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.